jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 :::notes
 - A coproduct is the "equal and opposite" reaction... (recall I just mentioned differentiation)
 - The quality of the coproducts' assertions depends on the definition of the products.
-- Whoever happens to be correct, the problem here is **overhead**: all strategies introduce some degree of entropy.
+- All strategies introduce some degree of processing "overhead" on behalf of entropy reduction.
-  - Where, why, what from, and system tolerances are engineering questions.
+  - Entropy can be helpfully defined as diversity of types.
-  - Whether an individual strategy is "justifiable" consumes the common debate.
-This is drivel.
+  - Entropy **costs**: *effort* to reduce, *predictability* to increase.
 - Mathematical reasoning provides a lot of clarity here, so let's go talk to Tony...
 :::